 This course is an introduction into the rudiments of environment construction, in which attention will be paid to landscape formation processes, including soil formation and sedimentary processes.

-It provides an introduction into the concepts and methodology of earth sciences, that all archaeologists need to know and be able to apply in their archeological research.
+It provides an introduction into the concepts and methodologies of earth sciences, including climate change and chronology, and is applied in archaeological research.

 This course explores the various depositional environments (rivers, sea, wind, ice, slopes), by means of processes and the resulting deposits, in which archaeological remains can be found.

-Several basic definitions of the earth sciences will be addressed, in which amongst others the terms weathering and soil formation, palimpsest, hiatus, stratigraphy, depositional sequence, natural site formation processes, as well as their application in archaeology.
+Several basic definitions of the earth sciences will be addressed, amongst others the terms weathering and soil formation, palimpsest, hiatus, stratigraphy, depositional sequence, natural site formation processes and the most common (radiometric) dating techniques, as well as their application in archaeology.

-To introduce the discipline of earth sciences including basic terminology and concepts, such as soil formation and the various depositional environments and associated deposits;
+To introduce the discipline of earth sciences including basic terminology and concepts, such as soil formation, climate change, dating techniques and the various depositional environments and associated deposits;

-To gain knowledge of the methods and techniques used to reconstruct palaeo-environment, including palaeo-climate;
+To gain knowledge of the methods and techniques used to assess palaeo-environment, including palaeo-climate and dating;